SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 **3- Use of enhanced switch statment**

 In `handle(KeyEvent event)`, I made use of enhanced switch statement which makes the code more concise and easy to read.

+**4- Lost Game screen**

+I changed the `showGameOver()` method in `Score.java` class to now display a screen with an image background which displays that the player has lost.
+Moreover, it also gives a play again button which restarts the game.

+**5- Remove showWin() method**

+I removed the `showWin()` method in the `Score.java` class as I have already designed a `showWinScreen()` method in the `main.java` class which does the job.

 # Unexpected Problems:
 Communicate any unexpected challenges or issues you